About Us

 Paul Winkelaar:

 As a Social Studies teacher, Paul saw the power of youth leaders and systems that support teachers to be most effective.
 He is passionate about public schooling as an essential resource for a healthy democracy, Paul earned his Master’s in Curriculum and Instruction from the University of Minnesota.
 He now works as a Political Action Specialist for Education Minnesota and is passionate about education and creating viable educational opportunities for children policy work.
 His current focus is on recruitment and retention of teachers, Every Student Succeeds Act, Adverse Childhood Experiences, student discipline, standardized testing, and children’s health.
-One of the most connected community influencers you could meet, Paul resides in the Twin Cities with his wife and three children.
+One of the most connected community influencers you could meet, Paul resides in the Twin Cities supporting his three wonderful children.

 Subscribe for Updates